-David “Dave” Prowse was born into a working class family on July 1, 1935 in Bristol, England, UK.
+David “Dave” Prowse born (1 July 1935 – 28 November 2020).
 Raised by his mother and never knew his father.
-As a child, David was disadvantaged and a poor student; he found a passion for bodybuilding and weight training in his early teens; as a young adult, David often entered weightlifting competitions and contested in the famous Mr. Universe contest.
+As a child, David was disadvantaged and a poor student; he found a passion for bodybuilding and weight training in his early teens.
+As a young adult, David often entered weightlifting competitions and contested in the famous Mr. Universe contest.
 Eventually, David won the British heavyweight weightlifting title and gained status as a highly regarded and respected member of the fitness community.
-Over this period of competitive weightlifting, David became lifelong friends with actors Arnold Schwarzenegger and Lou Ferrigno; who at the time were not professional actors but rival competitors.
+Over this period of competitive weightlifting, David became lifelong friends with actors Arnold Schwarzenegger and Lou Ferrigno.
+Who at the time were not professional actors but rival competitors.

-After appearing on various broadcast sporting events, David was offered a role in the feature film Casino Royale (1967) as “Frankenstein’s Monster”.
+After appearing on various broadcast sporting events, David Prowse autographs offered a role in the feature film Casino Royale (1967) as “Frankenstein’s Monster”.
 Although the casting was based on David’s stature, David developed a strong interest in acting and decided to pursue it further.